 IMPORTANT – permissions for human subjects activities may change on a day-to-day, or week-to-week basis, based on the current county/city/state or federal outlook.
 Ensure that you and your research team closely monitor emails from the Vice President for Research and Tech Transfer.

-As a reminder, we continue to fast-track new protocols related specifically to COVID-19 as well modifications to currently approved protocols to adjust for remote or alternate research procedures during this time.
+As a reminder, we continue to fast-track new protocols related specifically to COVID-19 as well as modifications to currently approved protocols to adjust for remote or alternate research procedures during this time.